-What Is Network Jitter and How to Fix It
+Network Jitter: What It Is and How to Fix It

 Your speed test says 500 Mbps.
 Your latency to the game server is 18ms.
 On paper, your connection is great.
 So why does your video call freeze every 30 seconds?
 Why does your character in the shooter rubber-band across the map?
-The answer is almost always jitter.
+The answer is almost always jitter — sometimes called connection jitter, WiFi jitter, or VoIP jitter depending on the context.

 Jitter is the most under-discussed network metric for everyday users, even though it determines whether your real-time applications feel smooth or broken.
 This guide explains what jitter is, why it matters, how to measure it, and how to fix it on a typical home network.